 In a ducted combustion air application, the combustion air ducting pressure losses must be taken into account when calculating the total maximum allowable venting run.
 See the AERCO Benchmark Venting and Combustion Air Guide, GF-2055.
-When using the unit in a ducted combustion air configuration, each unit must have a minimum 8 inch (20.3 cm) diameter connection at the unit.
+When using the unit in a ducted combustion air configuration, the minimum diameter connection at the unit is: